The Nature Research Center is an interactive space filled with natural light and opportunities for hands-on learning.

 Meticulous Planning

-Fentress Architects worked closely with the staff, curators and scientists of the Museum of Natural Sciences, and with the offices of the Department of Environment and Natural Resources to establish the programmatic space requirements, complete the master plan and develop the architectural design for the entire complex.
-Fentress Architects also plays a key role in coordinating the exhibit design for the Nature Research Center.
+Fentress Architects worked together with the staff, curators and scientists of the Museum of Natural Sciences.
+Additionally, they collaborated with the offices of the Department of Environment and Natural Resources.
+The results established programmatic space requirements, completed the master plan and developed an architectural design for the entire complex.
+Fentress also played a key role in coordinating the exhibit design for the Nature Research Center.